dougbeasley/dougbeasley.github.io/resume.md

 linkedin: http://linkedin.com/in/douglascbeasley

 ## Summary
-I am a resourceful and passionate software engineer of 16 years.
-I have experience writing both public and internal service oriented applications and finding creative solutions to complex problems.
-The majority of my experience is with Java and associated frameworks like Spring.
+I am a resourceful and passionate software engineer of 20 years.
+I have experience architecting both public and internal service oriented applications and finding creative solutions to complex problems.
+My role has broadened over the years to include general infrastructure and cloud architecture.
 I've had the opportunity to work closely with data engineering and data science teams, and have a working knowledge of data pipelines, machine learning and big data.
-I have a specific interest in high-performance, real-time applications and have authored production applications using functional reactive programming with Scala, Akka and Reactor.
-Some of my most recent work has been with Golang on Kubernetes leveraging Istio as a service mesh.
+I have a specific interest in high-performance, real-time applications.
+Some of my most recent work has been with Golang and Kubernetes.

 ## Work Experience & Accomplishments

+#### Principal Software Engineer at Route
+###### Los Angeles, CA [Dec 2020 - Present]

+- Implemented the gRPC inter-service service communication paridigm
+- Architected the product enrichment pipeline
+- Evagelized the use of a Vector Database to support vector similarity search for product embeddings
+- Reduced AWS KMS usaged cost by over 96%

 #### Principal Software Engineer at Quibi
-###### Hollywood, CA [July 2019 - Present]
+###### Hollywood, CA [July 2019 - Dec 2020]

 - Supported backend API development in the "Search & Discover" team with Golang.
 - Supported continuous delivery with automated canary deployments with Spinnaker